Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 ## Next steps

-For more extensive documentation on Azure Confidential Ledger, see the API [reference documentation](https://azure.github.io/azure-sdk-for-net/).
+For more extensive documentation on Azure confidential ledger, see the API [reference documentation](https://azure.github.io/azure-sdk-for-net/).
 You may also read more about Microsoft Research's open-source Confidential [Consortium Framework][ccf].

 ## Contributing